A Deliciously Vegan Basil Pesto Recipe

-This pesto will last about a week in the fridge but up to four months in the freezer, but believe me it won’t last that long … because you’ll have eaten it by then!
+This pesto will last about a week in the fridge but between 6-12 months in the freezer, but believe me it won’t last that long … because you’ll have eaten it by then!

 - Experiment with the quantities of the ingredients to make your perfect blend.

 You can find The Life of Stuff on Facebook, Twitter and Instagram but don’t forget ↓

 - 7 Mother’s Day Gifts Your Mum (Mammy) Might Actually Want! - February 28, 2023

 - 30 of the Best St Patrick’s Day Festivals – Around Ireland and the World - February 22, 2023